-In 1993, after much preliminary work, the company was privatized through a management buy-out.
+In 1993, after a long period of preparation, the company was privatized through a management buy-out.
 Sixty percent of the shares went to Managing Director Gunter Heise and other members of the management.
 Forty percent of the shares are held by the West German company Eckes-Chantré.
-Then a new success story of the brand began.
+Then began a new success story of the brand.
 Sales are rising rapidly and the company is expanding.
 In 2001, the German Sektsparte was bought by the Multi Seagram and also the three brands spunk (German company, not to be confused with the same name French), Jules-Mumm and MM (Matheus Müller).
-Since then one trades as "Rotkäppchen-Mumm Sektkellereien GmbH", the ownership remained the same.
+Since then firmierte as "Rotkäppchen-Mumm Sektkellereien GmbH", the ownership remained the same.
 This year Rotkäppchen became the best-selling champagne brand in Germany.

 Finally, in 2003, the "private winery Geldermann" was taken over (see under Deutz ).
 And as a crowning glory, they returned to their roots in 2005 with the purchase of the sparkling wine brand "Kloss & Foerster".
 This created the largest German sparkling wine house with over a quarter market share.
 More than 300 employees work at the four traditional locations Breisach, Eltville, Freyburg and Hochheim are preparing sparkling wine.
 Since the year 2000, Rotkäppchen sparkling wine in two flavors has been produced and marketed in China under the brand name "Xiao Hong Mao" ("little red beanie").